 This is just one approach that Barker is using to short-circuit fibrosis.
 This year, Barker and his colleagues have published a number of papers that point to a molecular switch that could be used to interrupt fibrosis.
 The extracellular matrix is not a passive structure, and changes in the components such as the protein fibronectin can alter the behavior of cells in their environment.
 Barker’s group found that mechanical stresses on fibronectin can change the way it folds and, in the process, change a domain that binds cell surface molecules called integrins that influence fibrotic progression and blood vessel formation.
 This paper appeared in ACS Nano, a publication of the American Chemical Society.

-In a related paper published in Nature Materials, Barker and his colleagues showed that changes in fibronectin folding that accommodated one subset of integrin rather an another would determine the quality of the blood vessels that result, including those that are found in tumors.
+In a related paper published in Nature Materials, Barker and his colleagues showed that changes in fibronectin folding that accommodated one subset of integrin rather than another would determine the quality of the blood vessels that result, including those that are found in tumors.

 “The possibility that we can manipulate that integrin switch makes it a potential target for drug therapy,” Barker said.

 UVA has several key advantages that make it an ideal home for the Fibrosis Initiative.
 First, it has assembled a diverse group of faculty with expertise in extracellular matrix biology.
 This includes a core group in the Department of Biomedical Engineering — among them professors Jeffrey Holmes and Shayn Peirce-Cottler as well as associate professor Jeffrey Saucerman — who focus on fundamental fibrotic processes.
 All three are combined faculty for the schools of engineering and medicine, and all secured major grants this year for ambitious fibrosis-related research.